sterrysan/socgen_Automaed_VBA_macro_Documentation_and_Transformation/README.md

 Even LLAMA 3 with 70B parameters can be used for more accurate results.
 But only thing we need is significant hardware resource.

 - Sorry for addressing few things later.
 The whole project's mechanism was created on time.
 I got very low end device(4gb ram + AMD A4 processor) , so...
-- Please take a look into demo video recorded to see the working of this automation tool created.
+- Please take a look into demo video recorded to see the working of this automation tool I created.

 # Google collab notebook
 https://colab.research.google.com/drive/1PQB0efH_F730BXaeioLvx74XmcynVCMs?usp=sharing